-Although the adoption of life plus 70 years as the standard may appear somewhat surprising since most nations of the EU had a term of life plus 50 years, the EU gave a number of reasons for moving to a term of life plus 70 years including that since the average lifespan in the Community had risen, the life plus 50 years standard was no longer adequate to cover an author and two generations of his or her descendants,28 and that harmonization to life plus 50 years would have required some rightsholders to lose existing rights, and the European Union was philosophi-cally opposed to such a result.29 a.
+Although the adoption of life plus 70 years as the standard may appear somewhat surprising since most nations of the EU had a term of life plus 50 years, the EU gave a number of reasons for moving to a term of life plus 70 years including that since the average lifespan in the Community had risen, the life plus 50 years standard was no longer adequate to cover an author and two generations of his or her descendants, and that harmonization to life plus 50 years would have required some rightsholders to lose existing rights, and the European Union was philosophi-cally opposed to such a result.

+2. Comparison of specific EU provisions with U.S. law and S. 483 a.
 Anonymous works.
-In the case of anonymous or pseudonymous works, the Di-rective establishes a term of 70 years after the work is lawfully made available to the public.30 Current U.S. law establishes a term of 75 years from first publication or 100 years from creation, whichever expires first.31 S. 483 would increase this term to 95 years from first publication or 120 years from creation, whichever expires first.
+In the case of anonymous or pseudonymous works, the Di-rective establishes a term of 70 years after the work is lawfully made available to the public.
+Current U.S. law establishes a term of 75 years from first publication or 100 years from creation, whichever expires first.
+S. 483 would increase this term to 95 years from first publication or 120 years from creation, whichever expires first.